 Network of Hungarian Professionals Abroad

 At the turn of 2010 and 2011, while setting up the system of professional county rapportueurs, it was useful to draw on the former network of county museums.
 In each county, an expert was entrusted from among the county seat museum’s staff, to coordinate and facilitate the promotion, the awareness-raising and give professional guidance to the communities.
-The specific tasks are to be delegated, managed and coordinated by the Department of ICH.
+The specific tasks are to be delegated, managed and coordinated by the Directorate of ICH.

 Main responsibilities and tasks of the county coordinators for safeguarding ICH: